 I am a local boy!
-I was born here in 1979, I grew up in Ballina and attended both Ballina Primary School and Ballina High School.
-I am married and have two young daughters.
+I grew up in Ballina and attended both Ballina Primary School and Ballina High School.
+I am married and have two daughters.

 I have a Bachelor of Education (Primary) and NSW Teaching Certificate (Department of Education) and received ‘Proficient Teacher’ status with the Institute of Teachers.

 I taught English in Japan for two years to people of all ages, from 18-month-old babies to 80-year-old surgeons, although my main focus was teaching Japanese Kindergarten classes.
 I learned that introducing an element of fun in lessons can go a long way when teaching, no matter who the students are.
 When I returned to Australia, I found casual relief work in the area and eventually gained full-time employment at Wollongbar Primary School.
 I spent four of my five years at Wollongbar teaching Kindergarten and was given many professional development opportunities, learning from some of the best Kindergarten teachers the public system had to offer.

-My family – I am happily married with two little girls.
+My family – I am happily married with two awesome girls.